What is fact cannot be changed

 — From Council of European Canadians, www.eurocanadian.ca, Tim Murray, contributing journalist

 It’s reasonable that no apologies are necessary for the net contributions of our ancestors for giving us everything we enjoy today.
 The politically correct narrative, however, is fairly disgraceful.
 What an insult hearing these crude remarks, as though nothing that happened in our country’s past is worthy:

 The very concept of a nation founded by European settlers is offensive to me.
 Old stock, White Canadians are an unpleasant relic, and quite frankly, replaceable.
 And we will replace them.

-— Justin Trudeau, August 2014 when asked to comment on his Open Borders immigration strategy.
+— This is possibly a meme for Justin Trudeau when asked to comment on his Open Borders immigration strategy.

 While society is now replete with those who have learned to cite Europeans as racists and assert White guilt on their fellow citizens, there is an interesting observation that would apply directly to our Québécois ancestors:

 Whites who are likely to have descended from slave owners are blaming the Whites [for racism] who are likely to have descended from indentured servants.